-I give major credit to Lily Flores, now Vice President Human Resources at Shimano American Corporation.
-She was the primary driving force and patient catalyst within Pearl Izumi that kept the project moving forward with all of the outside professionals.
+I give major credit to Lily Flores, Vice President Human Resources at Shimano American Corporation.
+She was the primary driving force and patient catalyst within Pearl iZumi that kept the project moving forward with all of the outside professionals.
 I still can’t quite believe that the outcome resulted in the award for #1 Completed Project in the World.
 That’s astounding!

 Contact William Gary, MBA, MIM, at cell +1 303-901-1108 or wgary@MacLW.com to confidentially discuss your needs for a brand new building or a significant renovation.
 As 100% Tenant Representatives, MacLaurin Williams Worldwide can advise you without conflicts of interest in nearly seventy (70) major markets.